lalunamel/send-me-happy/notepad.md

 		* Error (unexpected error/exception on server): returns a message about the problem on the server {
 				status: 'error',
-				message: 'Twillio invalid phone number 12345 can't be a phone number }
+				message: 'Twillio invalid phone number 12345 can't be a phone number' }

 ## User Interface